openebs/website/website/src/blogs/2018-10-06-contributing-to-mayactl-cli-in-hacktoberfest-2018.md

 ---
 title: Contributing to mayactl cli in Hacktoberfest 2018
-slug: contributing-to-mayactl-cli-in-hacktoberfest-2018
 author: Ashish Ranjan
+author_info: An enthusiastic person when it comes to software & computers.
+I don't mind getting out of my comfort zone when things related to computing need to be done at the spur of the moment.
 date: 05-10-2018
-tags: Openebs, Minikube, Hacktoberfest, Ubuntu, Kubernetes
+tags: OpenEBS, Minikube, Hacktoberfest, Ubuntu, Kubernetes
 excerpt: Hacktoberfest is an excellent platform for first-time, open-source hackers to start their journey. mayactl is a tool that allows for contribution at any level.
 ---